How to Delete Duplicate Files on USB Drive (4 Methods)

-Find Duplicate Files on USB Drive
+Find & Remove Duplicate Files on USB Drive

 “As a salesperson, I often back up some client contracts, reports, and other files with my USD drives.
 Sometimes, I back up the same files multiple times.
 Over time, my USB drive has become cluttered.
 I want to clean up my USB drive safely without losing anything important by mistake.”

-This method is for those who like to keep their USB drives organized at all times.
-With Cisdem Duplicate Finder, a powerful and easy-to-use duplicate file finder, you can regularly scan your USB drives for duplicate documents, photos, videos, audio files, and all other types of duplicates.
-You don’t have to worry about accidentally deleting important files as it let you preview detected duplicate files before remover.
+This method uses Cisdem Duplicate Finder, a powerful and user-friendly duplicate file finder software.
+With this tool, you can regularly scan your drive for duplicate documents, photos, audio files, and other file types, then perform quick and reliable bulk removal.
+You don't need to worry about accidentally deleting important files, since the tool allows you to preview duplicates before removal and gives you full control over the process.

 2. Download and install Cisdem Duplicate Finder.
+Open this tool.

-Free Download Windows 11/10/8/7
+Free Download Windows 10 or later

 Free Download macOS 10.11 or later